sftpplus/sftpplus-docs/src/doc_source/configuration/introduction.rst

     enabled = Yes
     name = 'defined_section'

-The default values of each configuration option is documented in the following pages.
+The default value of each configuration option is included as part of the documentation for that option.

+When an option is defined as required (`Optional: No`), it will not have a default value and SFTPPlus will fail to process the component associated with that option.

 Comma-separated values